New Build Lawn Guide: Fixing Builder-Grade Soil and Thin Grass

 - Benefits of Aeration: Aeration reduces soil compaction, encourages deeper root growth, and increases water infiltration, essential for grass health.

-- How to Aerate: You can use a manual or mechanical aerator.
+- How to Aerate: Use a manual or mechanical aerator.
 Aim for moderate humidity conditions and consider undertaking this task during the growing season for the best results.

 Adding Organic Amendments